 At present, it is desired that the contributors to the journal follow the norm set-out in the sequel under the head, “Notes for Contributors to the Journal”.

-Manuscripts should beurnal printed in font 12 pts in double space on one side of good quality white paper with margins of at least 3.5 centimetres and should not exceed 5000 words/12 pages including original drawings, essential tables and cited references.
-It should be submitted in original along with a CD.
+1. The paper should be printed in Tim.
+New Roman font.
+12 points in double space on one side of A4 size paper with margins of at least 1.5 inches and should not exceed 5000 words/12 pages, including original drawings, essential tables and cited references.
+The hard and soft copies of the paper should be sent to The Geographical Society of India.
+The CD will include one file in docx / doc format containing complete paper i.e. text with diagrams in their respective positions.
+The diagrams used in the paper also be submitted separately in jpeg / tiff files in that CD.
+A copy of the paper should also be sent to the following e-mail address firstname.lastname@example.org.
 A copy of the paper may be retained by the author for ready reference.
 The papers will not be returned to the authors in case of rejection or delay in publication.
-The copyright will belong to The Geographical Society of India.
+The copy right will belong to The Geographical Society of India.

-- Relevant references should be given at the end of the paper arranged alphabetically by author, followed by the year of publication within parentheses, name of the book/article, journal, name of the publisher, the place of publication and relevant pages in succession conforming to the standard followed in the Review.
-Only those references which are used in the text should be included.
+3. Relevant references should be given at the end of the paper arranged alphabetically by the author, followed by the year of publication within parentheses, name of the book/article/ journal, name of the publishers, the place of publication and relevant pages in succession conforming to the standard follow. in the journal_ Only those references which are used in the text should be included.
+Sample references are as under.

-- All authors/co-authors should be members of The Geographical Society of India.
+8. All authors/ co-authors should be members of The Geographical Society of India.

-- The Honorary Editor is endowed with full right to edit and adjust articles in order to conform to the Review’s format.
+9. The Honorary Editor is endowed with full right to edit and adjust articles in order to conform to the format of the journal.

-- The Geographical Society of India or the Honorary Editor will not be held responsible for the views expressed by the author/s in the Review.
+10. The Geographical Society of India or the Honorary Editor will not be held responsible for the views expressed by the authors) in the published paper.

-The Review is distributed free of charge to the members of the Society.
+11. The journal is distributed free of charge to the members of the Society.

 Published Bulletins and Monographs